EricHaavind-Berman/RateWatch-Merge/README.md

-# RateWatch-Merge
+# Survival Analysis
-Stata Do File to merge ratewatch data for ongoing project
+This is a Stata do file that does some survival analysis as an example for code review